 Funding Amounts: Up to 10 grants of $10,000 each for one-year projects; no indirect costs allowed.

-Summary: Supports early-career researchers in communication sciences and disorders to conduct one-year, clinically relevant preliminary studies in audiology and/or speech-language pathology.
+Summary: Supports early-career researchers in communication sciences and disorders with one-year, clinically relevant studies to launch larger research programs.